s0undt3ch/refine/docs/codemods/index.md

 ## Project Specific Codemods

-Probably some of the `codemods` of a project are quite tailored to the project and not that broad that could be contributed to the `recode` project.
+Probably some of the `codemods` of a project are quite tailored to the project and not that broad that could be contributed to the `refine` project.

-In such cases, a project can host their own codemods in a directory and configure the [codemod_paths][recode.config.Config.codemod_paths] configuration setting.
+In such cases, a project can host their own codemods in a directory and configure the [codemod_paths][refine.config.Config.codemod_paths] configuration setting.

 When properly configured, issuing `--list` will now include the project codemods.

 ## Testing codemods

-We include [Modcase][recode.testing.Modcase] which is a dataclass prepared to test codemods from files which serve as before and after examples, as long as a pattern is followed.
+We include [Modcase][refine.testing.Modcase] which is a dataclass prepared to test codemods from files which serve as before and after examples, as long as a pattern is followed.

 For example: